 - Have your screen on a stable surface, and make sure your room is well-lit and your face is clearly visible in the camera.

-- Remember that online appointments are as much a commitment as face-to-face appointments, and the cancellation policy still applies.
-(Please see my FAQ’s or Therapy Agreement for more information)
+- Remember that online appointments are as much a commitment as face-to-face appointments, and the 24h cancellation policy still applies.

 - Similarly, try not to do anything you wouldn’t normally do in a face-to-face session, such as eat, drink alcohol, or play music.
 This will dilute the experience for you and make it more difficult for both of us to work in a clear-headed way.

 - If you can, try to give yourself some padding time before and after sessions.
 This would naturally be built-in to in-person sessions due to the commute.
-I suggest at least ten minutes at the start to set up your software and environment, and ten minutes at the end to process what has been said before getting on with the rest of your day/evening.
+I suggest up to ten minutes at the start to set up your software and environment, and at least ten minutes at the end to process what has been said before getting on with the rest of your day/evening.

 Please note that if you have a regular online appointment with me, it may not be transferable to face-to-face work due to room rental restrictions.
 Therefore, it may be that if we have begun sessions online, this is the format through which we continue the entirety of the work together.